d-bl/GroundForge-help/docs/Nets/index.md

 The links in the diagram captions lead to pages where you can customize the results.
 The linked page:
-* is called _stitches_ in the page address and _stitches and threads_ in the subtitle
+* Is called _stitches_ in the page address and _stitches and threads_ in the subtitle.
-* starts with a button that can reveal help links
+* Starts with a button that can reveal help links.
-* has a similar gallery of stitches (and an input box with flip buttons) as the _nets_ page.
+* Has a similar gallery of stitches (and an input box with flip buttons) as the _nets_ page.
   The difference is a [color code](color-rules) for each stitch that supports unorthodox stitches.
   The pair diagram next to the thread diagrams uses the same color code.